carlosm22700/mastermind_game/README.md

 - **Future Growth**: The architecture and technologies used in this project are not only industry-standard but also flexible enough to accommodate future developments.
 Whether it's integrating a front-end framework, expanding the backend logic, or adding new features, the current setup provides a solid and scalable foundation.

 In conclusion, the Mastermind game, as developed, serves as a testament to agile development and scalability.
-The project, while fulfilling its current objectives, is structured in a way that invites further expansion and complexity, demonstrating the potential for continued growth and evolution.
+The project, while fulfilling its objectives, is structured in a way that allows further expansion and complexity, demonstrating the potential for scalability.

 ## Technologies Used